xqmsg/javasdk-core/README.md

                       }).get();
 ```

-Alternatively, if the user clicks on the link in the email, they can simply exchange their pre-authorization token for a valid access token by using the `ExchangeForAccessToken` class directly.
-Note that the active user in the `sdk` should be the same as the one used to make the authorization call:
+Alternatively, if the user clicks on the link in the email, they can simply exchange their pre-authorization token for a valid access token by using <b>[ExchangeForAccessToken.java](./src/main/java/com/xqmsg/sdk/v2/services/ExchangeForAccessToken.java)</b> directly. <br>Note that the active user in the `sdk` should be the same as the one used to make the authorization call:

 ```java
   ExchangeForAccessToken